A Roleplaying FC on Mateus.

 As usual, sometimes positive may come with a negative or vise-versa.

 There are many methods and ways to cure yourself or be cured/aided, so get creative!
-An attempt to cure is usually made at the end of one's turn.

 Positive Effects--